mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 contains both a network and a transport header.
 All these headers must be transmitted in addition with the IP/UDP/QUIC headers of the QUIC connection.
 For TCP connections for instance, the per-packet overhead can be large.

-## Connection establishment

-During connection establishment, the QUIC tunnel datagram mode support is indicated by setting the ALPN token "qt" in the TLS handshake.
-Draft-version implementations MAY specify a particular draft version by suffixing the token, e.g. "qt-00" refers to the first version of this document.

-After the QUIC connection is established, the client can start using the datagram or the stream mode.
-The client may use PCP {{RFC6887}} to request the concentrator to accept inbound connections on their behalf.
-After the negotiation of such port mappings, the concentrator can start sending packets containing inbound connections in QUIC DATAGRAM frame.

-Both QUIC tunnel endpoints open their first unidirectional stream (i.e. stream 2 and 3), hereafter named the QUIC tunnel control stream.
-A QUIC tunnel endpoint MUST NOT close its unidirectional stream and SHOULD provide enough flow control credit to its peer.

 ## Joining a tunneling session {#sec-joining}